-The patient re-attends the practice and the two root canals at UL4 are located, gutta-percha (GP) removed and dressed with Ledermix.
-However, after two days Mr F is back in the surgery with the tooth now very tender to touch.
+Five days later the patient re-attends the practice and the two root canals at UL4 are located, guuta-percha (GP) removed and dressed with Ledermix but after two days Mr F is back in the surgery with the tooth now very tender to touch.
 The canals are opened and blood is found to be oozing from the buccal canal.
 Dr K leaves the tooth open to drain and prescribes antibiotics.

-Having moved to a new town Mr F registers with a local dental surgery and attends complaining of pain around UL4.
-The new dentist takes a radiograph and this reveals the presence of a retained root at UL4 which has become infected.
-Three days later the root fragment is surgically extracted.
+Two years pass and having moved to a new town Mr F registers with a local dental surgery and attends complaining of pain around UL4.
+The new dentist takes a radiograph and this reveals the presence of a retained root at UL4, which has become infected.
+A further appointment is made and the root fragment is surgically extracted.

 The expert reviews radiographs taken by Mr L’s current dentist and notes the presence of a retained root prior to its extraction.
 Nothing in the notes recorded by Dr K shows that he was aware of the retained root.
 The expert expresses the view that there was no breach of duty in a root fracturing during extraction and remedial treatment being required.
 Such an occurrence is always possible even when appropriate skill and care is taken during an extraction.